brendan-fahy/festival/README.md

 ## Future Enhancements/Room For Improvements
 This library has plenty of room for additional development, in terms of both more features, and improving what's already here.
  Some areas that spring to mind are:

+### Code Improvements

  1. Dagger

+ 2. RecyclerView instead of ListView.
+Shouldn't take long.

- 2. More/better RxJava.
+ 3. More/better RxJava.

- 3. SyncAdapter

- 4. Add unit tests.
+ 4. Use SyncAdapter for Calendar/RSS data.

- 5. Add instrumentation tests.
+ 5. More unit tests.

+ 6. More instrumentation/Espresso tests.

+### Feature Enhancements
- 6. Better handling of the "before any content has been delivered" scenario - though this is more of a job for the consuming app rather than the library.
+ 1. Better handling of the "before any content has been delivered" scenario

- 7. Better handling of the updating of content.
+ 2. Better handling of the updating of content.
 At the moment it's a rather "nuclear" kind of approach.

- 8. Custom landscape layout on schedule view.
+ 3. Custom landscape layout on schedule view.
 Cards stretching to the width of the screen don't look great, a grid might be better.

- 9. Add "Add to My Calendar" functionality, to either remind users of imminent events they've subscribed to, or add them into the user's own calendar.
+ 4. Add "Add to My Calendar" functionality, to either remind users of imminent events they've subscribed to, or add them into the user's own calendar.

- 10. Add Twitter feed functionality.
+ 5. Add Twitter feed functionality.